Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 \subsection{GPQ-MFRL Algorithm}

-We use two environments to demonstrate GPQ-MFRL algorithm.
-We simulate a point robot in Pygame~\cite{pygame} as $\Sigma_1$ and an actual robot, Pioneer P3-DX, operating in a corridor as $\Sigma_2$~(Figure~\ref{setup:gpq}).
-The task of the robot is to navigate through a given environment without crashing into obstacles, assuming the robot has no prior information about the simulators.
+We use three environments (Figure~\ref{setup:gpq}) to demonstrate the GPQ-MFRL algorithm.
+The task for the robot is to navigate through a given environment without crashing into the obstacles, assuming the robot has no prior information about the environments.
+There is no goal state.

-The robot in the simulator has a laser sensor that gives distances from obstacles along seven equally spaced directions.
+The robot has a laser sensor that gives distances from obstacles along seven equally spaced directions.
 The angle between two consecutive measurement directions was set to be $\frac{\pi}{8}$ radians.
-We set maximum laser reading in each direction to be $5$ meter.
 The actual robot has a Hokuyo laser sensor that operates in the same configuration.

-Distance measurements along seven directions serve as the state in the simulator.
-Therefore we have a seven--dimensional continuous state space: $\mathcal{S}\in (0, 5]^7$.
+Distance measurements along the seven directions serve as the state in the environments.
+Therefore we have a seven-dimensional continuous state space: $\mathcal{S}\in (0, 5]^7$.
 The linear speed of the robot was held constant at $0.2$ m/sec.
 The robot can choose its angular velocity from nineteen possible options: $\lbrace-\frac{\pi}{9}, -\frac{\pi}{8}, \ldots, \frac{\pi}{9} \rbrace$.
-The reward in each state was the sum of laser readings from seven directions except when the robot hits the obstacle.
+The reward in each state was set to be the sum of laser readings from seven directions except when the robot hits the obstacle.
 In case of a collision, it gets a reward of -50.

-Note that when the robot in Algorithm~\ref{mfGP:MFRL} makes a switch from real-world to the simulator, we want it to land in a state close to its present state in the real world.
-This would help robot to observe the state-action pairs closer to state-action pair from where it left the real world.
-We achieve it by by modifying the simulated environment in $\Sigma_1$ every time the robot lands in it.
-Obstacles were programmed in the simulator such that robot gets the same distance measurements as obtained by rounding off the distance measurements from the real world every time it landed in Pygame.
-The robot always lands in the same real-world state from which it left in the last switch to the simulator.
-However, it may not land in the same simulator state from which it left in the last switch to the real world.

-We train the GP regression, $Q:\mathbb{R}^8 \rightarrow \mathbb{R}$.
-Hyperparameters of the squared-exponential kernel were calculated by minimizing the negative log marginal likelihood of the training data offline.
+We train the GP regression, $Q(\textbf{s}, a):\mathbb{R}^8 \rightarrow \mathbb{R}$.
+Hyperparameters of the squared-exponential kernel were calculated off-line by minimizing the negative log marginal likelihood of 2000 training points which were collected by letting the robot run in the real world directly.
 The parameter values for experiments in this section are given in Table~\ref{tab:par}.